chatwoot/docs/docs/product/channels/api/public-apis.md

 Inbox.find(api_inbox_id).channel.hmac_token
 ```

-## Connecting to the Chatwoot websockets
+## Connecting to the Chatwoot WebSockets

-To recieve the realtime updates from the agent dashboard, You can connect to the chatwoot websockets.
+To receive the real-time updates from the agent dashboard, You can connect to the chatwoot WebSockets.
-Chatwoot websockets connecting can be made at the following URL
+Chatwoot WebSockets connecting can be made at the following URL
 ```
 <your installation url>/cable
 ```

-### Authenticating your websocket connection
+### Authenticating your WebSocket connection
-You will start recieving the events directed towards your customer object after subscribing using the customer `pubsub_token`.
+You will start receiving the events directed towards your customer object after subscribing using the customer `pubsub_token`.
 `pubsub_token` is provided during the customer create API call.

 #### Example